NENUBioCompute/TAPPI/README.md

 python -m train.test
 ```

+The above evaluation yields conclusions consistent with those obtained using five-fold cross-validation with a fixed random seed, as well as with the standard train, validation, and test dataset split.

 ## introduction
  a deep learning framework utilizes PLM to predict protein-protein interaction variation trends
  <div align="center">